tomorn112/ZC-DINO-ER/README.md

   Contains **real-world video footage** used for evaluating the robustness of the detection pipeline in dynamic, practical scenarios.

 - `duck_egg_dataset/`
-  Additional dataset contributed by Bhavya Botta and Ashis Kumar Datta for real-time crack detection on chicken eggs.
+  Additional dataset contributed by Bhavya Botta and Ashis Kumar Datta for real-time crack detection on duck eggs.
   📎 [View on Figshare](https://figshare.com/articles/dataset/Dataset_for_real-time_crack_detection_on_chicken_eggs/21568425)

 ---